Bart's Not Dead: Production

 On her Twitter account, Israeli actress Gal Gadot, who guest starred as herself on this episode, described The Simpsons as "a huge part of my childhood” and also stated that "it's so cool that I get to be a part of the Simpsons."
-Gadot, who was announced as guest star in February 2018, did a hamburger handout in this episode which was similar to one she did at 2018 Academy Awards.
-There is a brief reference to Barack Obama in the scene taking place outside the hospital where there is a sign that says "OBAMACARE IS ALIVE".
+Gadot, who was announced as a guest star in February 2018, did a hamburger handout in this episode which was similar to one she did at the 2018 Academy Awards.
+There is a brief reference to former President Barack Obama in the scene taking place outside the hospital where there is a sign that says "OBAMACARE IS ALIVE".

 Reception

+Viewing figures

 "Bart's Not Dead" scored a 1.4 rating with a 5 share and was watched by 3.24 million people, making it Fox's highest rated show of the night.